 for I am as Autumn left me-impressions of some

-dusky renown caught like lea
+dusky renown caught like leaves in my simple

 GHOST SONGBeneath a hollow Sky I lie far below,